tombye/trexit/_posts/2017-10-18-portugal-fires.markdown

 We first found out about fires on Sunday when the hashtag #prayforportugal started trending on Twitter.
 We were a bit alarmed.

-Then we looked at [Google Maps](http://maps.google.com) and saw an SOS alert for the area we were in.
+Then we looked at [Google Maps](http://maps.google.com) and saw an SOS alert for the area we were in:

 ![Google Maps showing a fire alert for our location](https://github.com/tombye/trexit/raw/gh-pages/assets/images/google-maps-fire-alert.jpg)

 Google didn't give us any solutions, though.
 Only problems.
 So we went to [GOV.UK](https://www.gov.uk) to see what the [latest Portugal travel advice](https://www.gov.uk/foreign-travel-advice/portugal) was.

 [GOV.UK](https://www.gov.uk) linked to the [Portuguese Met Office website](https://www.ipma.pt/en/).
-It had a map showing the relative severity of the fires in different areas.
-(Not ideal if you're colour blind.)
+It had a map showing the relative severity of the fires in different areas:

 ![Map of Portugal split into regions, each of which are colour-coded to indicate the fire risk there.
 The highest risk areas take up all the top half of the map except for a strip of low-risk in the north-west](https://github.com/tombye/trexit/raw/gh-pages/assets/images/map-showing-fire-risk-in-portugal-with-lots.jpg)

+(Not ideal if you're colour blind.)

 [GOV.UK](https://www.gov.uk) also linked to the [Civil Protection Authority website](http://www.prociv.pt/en-us/Pages/default.aspx).
-It had a map with real-time information about current fires (when it wasn't overloaded with traffic).
+It had a map with real-time information about current fires:

 ![Map of Portugal on the Civil Protection Authority website, zoomed in to focus on our area.
 It shows markers for wildfires, bad weather and where there is a mix of the two.
 There is a wildfire marker north of Porto](https://github.com/tombye/trexit/raw/gh-pages/assets/images/map-of-wildfires-showing-some-near-porto.jpg)